 It's risky business, and Progressive loves it.
-Long a leader in nonstandard, high-risk personal auto insurance, The Progressive Corporation has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, recreational vehicles, and snowmobiles).
+Long a leader in nonstandard, high-risk personal auto insurance, Progressive has motored beyond its traditional business into standard-risk and preferred auto insurance, as well as other personal-use vehicle coverage (motorcycles, RVs, and snowmobiles) through carriers including majority-owned American Strategic Insurance.
 Progressive also offers commercial policies for heavy trucks, vans, and lighter trucks.
-It writes a bit of professional liability insurance for directors and officers insurance of community banks.
-The company markets directly to consumers online and by phone, and through more than 30,000 independent agents who account for the majority of the company's business.
+It writes a bit of professional liability insurance for directors and officers, as well.
+The company markets directly to consumers online and by phone, and through more than 35,000 independent agents who account for the majority of its business.

 Progressive operates throughout the US and sells personal auto insurance on via Internet in Australia.